adequatica/adequatica.github.io/_posts/2020-05-10-mountainboard-parks-where-i-have-ridden.md

 _Roseraie, Toulouse, France (2013)_

 I visited this park during a tour around the Pyrenees in the spring of 2013.
 The local mountainboard community has its own piece of a big bike park.
-This place is only for freestyle: small big air and jibbing figures.
+This place is only for freestyle: a series of mini jumps, small big-air, and jibbing figures.
 Some bike parts of the track are also available for mountainboarding.

 Contacts: [TMC31](https://www.facebook.com/tmc31).